THE 8 MOST POPULAR & TRENDY LIGHT DEPTH KITCHEN CABINET PAINT COLORS

 3. SHERWIN WILLIAMS WHITE DUCK 7010

 White Duck is like a MODERN cream paint color.
-While it has a yellow hue, it’s grounded by a neutral base.
-This base has White Duck looking CONSIDERABLY calmer than the cream cabinets of the early to mid-2000s.
+While it has a yellow undertone, it’s grounded by a neutral base.
+This foundation has White Duck looking CONSIDERABLY calmer than the cream cabinets of the early to mid-2000s.

 SIMILAR COLORS TO COMPARE WITH WHITE DUCK